Standards

 EU List of Trusted Lists (LOTL)

-Sigill.ai runs a background worker that fetches the EU LOTL every six hours, follows every national Trusted List pointer, and extracts the currently-active Qualified Trust Service certificates for Timestamping (TSA/QTST) and qualified Certificate Authorities (CA/QC).
+sigill.ai runs a background worker that fetches the EU LOTL every six hours, follows every national Trusted List pointer, and extracts the currently-active Qualified Trust Service certificates for Timestamping (TSA/QTST) and qualified Certificate Authorities (CA/QC).
 Those certificates form the trust store we validate qualified timestamps against.
 We do not maintain a hand-curated trust list — the authoritative source is the EU Commission's LOTL.